 Pinched nerves can cause a variety of symptoms and effects, ranging from localized pain, to a feeling of a body part that has fallen asleep, or even muscle weakness.
 The most common sensations associated with this type of nerve compression are pins and needles, numbness, decreased sensation, sharp jabs of pain and tingling in the affected area.
 To help prevent pinched nerves from forming, it’s important to practice good posture when sitting or standing for extended periods of time in order to keep your spine aligned and relaxed.
 Additionally, allow yourself appropriate recovery time after exercise or physical activity by stretching the affected muscles before and afterwards.
 Taking breaks from activities that require long periods of repetitive movements can also help lessen the risk of developing a pinched nerve.

-4. Treatments for pinched nerves, such as chiropractic care and medications
+How to relieve pain of pinched nerves, such as chiropractic care, physical therapy, and medications

-Treatment for pinched nerves usually involves reducing the pressure on the pinched nerve.
+Treatment for pinched nerves usually involves reducing the pressure on the nerve root.
 This may include chiropractic adjustments, medications to reduce inflammation or using hot and cold compresses to relieve pain and discomfort.
 In some cases, physical therapy or surgery may be recommended if the pinched nerve does not respond to conservative treatment methods.

 Chiropractic adjustments can help to reduce pinched nerve pain by realigning the spine and providing a gentle, yet effective form of manipulation.
 This type of treatment is based upon the principles of spinal anatomy, as well as muscle and joint function.
 The chiropractor will assess your condition and develop a personalized treatment plan for pinched nerve relief which may focus on restoring range of motion and flexibility as well as reducing pinched nerve symptoms.